itsaky/RestDBAuthenticator/README.md

 ## Initialize

-Use this in the Main Activity of the Application.
+Add this in onCreate of your Application class.

 ```java
 UserManagerConfig c = new UserManagerConfig();